upgrading-from-a-cms-to-dxp.webp

 This is part 2 of our DXP Deep Dive Series.
 See part 1 here: When does your business need a DXP?

 Even before the COVID-19 pandemic, many businesses were investing in more robust digital properties and communications strategies.
-The pandemic has accelerated these efforts as businesses and their audiences become increasingly ‘digital-first’ in their mindset and approach to engagement.
+The pandemic accelerated these efforts as businesses and their audiences become increasingly ‘digital-first’ in their mindset and approach to engagement.
 As businesses evaluate how their technology stack can deliver against these increased expectations and service levels, many business, government, and trade association leaders are realizing that the features and capabilities of a 'standard' CMS (content management system) aren't enough to meet their needs.
 Specifically, as digital marketers and IT leaders build personalized digital engagement programs, look to scale their virtual events, and integrate multiple databases and third party features, their CMS can't sustain this level of functionality.

 While CMS platforms have been instrumental in helping organizations establish and manage large-scale digital engagement programs, the fundamental shift in the way content is created, managed, distributed and optimized for today’s marketplace requires consideration of a more robust platform type, the DXP (digital experience platform), in order to efficiently and effectively deliver on these modern digital engagement requirements.
 This includes being able to track and analyze user journeys through multiple campaigns and touchpoints.
 To get a better understanding of what strategic and technical issues are involved in this process, we asked AgencyQ’s Senior Vice President of Strategy Meghan Fishburn to share her insights on the current “DXP vs. CMS” debate: